-More sculpture ideas to explore with your scrap wood building blocks…
+More DIY wood sculpture art ideas to explore with your scrap wood building blocks…

-- ADD PATTERN.
+- Add patterns to your DIY wood sculptures.
 We kept our sculpture building blocks fairly simple by sticking to solid colors, but it’s always exciting to throw some patterns into the mix and see what happens.
 Splatter your blocks with splotches of a second color, use a stamp to create polka dot blocks, or make some bold two-tone-striped blocks.
 It’s all up to you!

-- MAKE IT MOVE.
-As we discovered with our kinetic paper shape art project, there’s a lot of magic to be found in movement.
+- Make your sculptures move.
+As we discovered with our kinetic paper shape art project, there’s a lot of magic in movement.
 How can you add moving elements to your sculptures?
 Can you add things that spin in the breeze?
-Maybe you can incorporate marbles that drop through a hole, or experiment with making a simple pendulum?
+Maybe you can incorporate marbles that drop through a hole or experiment with making a simple pendulum?

-- COLLABORATE!
-As we were playing with these small-scale sculptures, I couldn’t help imagine what a BIG collaborative sculpture might look like, or a table full of individual sculptures pushed together.
-It would be so much fun to see what a classroom could build with a set of scrap wood building blocks!
-Give this it’s own space, leave out a basket of painted scrap wood building blocks, and invite different ages or groups to continue adding pieces for an ongoing collaborative art project.
+- Collaborate on a group kids’ wood project!
+As we were playing with these small-scale sculptures, I couldn’t help but imagine what a BIG collaborative sculpture might look like, or a table full of individual sculptures pushed together.
+Seeing what a classroom could build with scrap wood building blocks would be so much fun!
+Give this project its own space, leave out a basket of painted scrap wood building blocks, and invite different ages or groups to continue adding pieces for an ongoing collaborative wood project.

-- GO NATURAL.
+- Incorporate nature into your sculptures.
 Our sculptures use geometric pieces, but you can invoke a sense of nature and incorporate organic shapes by adding found nature supplies.
-Rocks, pinecones, leaves, sticks – they’re all great elements to experiement with!
+Rocks, pinecones, leaves, and sticks are all outstanding elements to experiment with!

-Over the years I have collected a long list of artists whose styles have influenced the projects I share here.
-From the materials they use and celebration of geometric forms, to the constructivist characteristics found in their artwork, the artists below all stand out as inventive sculptors to check out alongside this project…
+Over the years, I have collected a long list of artists whose styles have influenced the projects I share here.
+From the materials they use and their celebration of geometric forms to the constructivist characteristics found in their artwork, the artists below all stand out as inventive sculptors to check out alongside this project…

-For open-ended process art projects similar to these scrap wood sculptures, sit down with us for some relaxing scribble art, go abstract with rainbow road art, or make a set of AMAZINGLY versatile process art play tiles (my new favorite thing!)
+For open-ended process art projects similar to these scrap wood sculptures, try these Memphis-inspired paper sculptures, sit down with us for some relaxing scribble art, go abstract with rainbow road art, or make a set of AMAZINGLY versatile process art play tiles (my new favorite thing!)